miklevin/Pipulate.com/software.md

 So by importing import foo.py from filename.py gives filename.py access to the
 ***bar*** value in foo's ***namespace*** and you're using namespaces like it or not.

+#### Indents Matters

 Forced namespaces via filenames is just one great example of "obviously right" Python deign decisions.
-Making sequential lines of code with the same level of indent automatically group as a code-block (without needing curly braces or "end" keywords) is another.
+Making sequential lines of code with the same level of indent automatically group as a code-block is another.

+Most languages litter things up with all these curly braces and "end" keywords, but then go ahead strive to indent like Python anyway for readability.
+Python says just make all that indenting mean something and you can do away with the nearly infinite visual clutter of other languages.

 #### Ah-Ha Moment Required